There are so many different ways to apply makeup, and using makeup brushes remain to be the most professional and satisfying way of doing it.

 There are different types of foundation brushes.
 The quicker way in choosing which one to get will largely depend on the type of foundation you’re using.

 Personally, though, I prefer to use Tom Ford Cream Foundation Brush for cream foundations like the brand’s own Traceless Foundation Stick.
-The brush has super soft, natural hair bristles that perfectly blends cream foundation into the skin for a streak-free, flawless finish.
-The trick when using a cream foundation with this brush is to buff it in small circular motions.
+The has super soft, natural hair bristles that perfectly blends cream foundation into the skin for a streak-free, flawless finish.
+The trick when using a cream foundation with this is to buff it in small circular motions.

 Because of its small size, the application may take a bit of time.
 But it’s definitely worth it, considering the flawless, natural-looking and perfect finish.
 It can also be used to apply either powder or cream blushes.
 I’ve tried it with Chanel cream blushes, and it works well!

 A cheaper version would be Real Techniques Expert Face Brush.

 If you’re using a powder foundation, it’s best to get a rounded foundation one.
 The rounded edges and the densely-packed bristles are able to pick up the powder easily and able to spread them evenly on your face.
 They don’t just spread the product, they evenly and smoothly blend them as well.

 Another great thing about this dome-shaped brush is that it can also be used for liquid and cream foundation as well.

 So how do you actually use this?
 Well, it’s a sort of different strokes for different folks kind of thing, but here are the most common steps on how to use it:

 Aside from using tapered foundation brushes to apply foundation, did you know that you can also use it to apply primers?
 I use my Chanel foundation brush #6 with Make Up For Ever Step 1 Skin Equalizer Primer and it works better than just using my fingers.